smushy64/bigmode-2025/README.md

 ./cbuild build
 ```

-Binary will be in `build/windows` or `build/linux` depending on platform.
+Binary will be in `build/windows` or `build/linux` depending on the target platform.

 ### Web build